 - Configuration management: edit, save, load, name and manage configurations involving multiple digitizers, with integrated MIDI & Bluetooth connections configuration, sensor presets for easy setup, real-time viewing and recording of sensor data to file, control of active sensing and running status, and last but not least, a factory reset option allows you to return all digitizer settings to its original settings when it was first shipped to you.

-- Mountain Lion support.
+- Maverick support.

 - Mapping to MIDI ports in the connection dialog.